bcgov/nr-arch/docs/The Use of COTS and SaaS Architectures Within the NRM.md

+---
+layout: default
+title: 2020-04-24.
+On The Use of COTS and SaaS Architectures Within the NRM
+parent: index
+has_children: false
+---
-# The Use of COTS and SaaS Architectures Within the NRM
+# On The Use of COTS and SaaS Architectures Within the NRM

 ### How to contribute
 Government employees, public and members of the private sector are encouraged to contribute to the repository by **forking and submitting a pull request**.